JamesWoolfenden/terraform-for-data/docs/lesson2.md

 ### Datasources

-To Add a VPC endpoint we first need to gather some basic information from the account, datasources are used for this **data.tf**:
+To add a VPC endpoint, we first need to gather some basic information from the account, datasources are very useful for this, create  **data.tf**:

 ```terraform
 data "aws_vpcs" "cluster" {}
 data "aws_region" "current" {}
 ```

-This will give ALL the VPC's is region as well as the current region.
+This will return ALL the VPC's is a region as well as what the current region is.

 ### Create and AWS resource

 Add the code to create the S3 Endpoint **aws_vpc_endpoint.s3.tf**:
+This uses values from the datasources.

 ```terraform
 resource "aws_vpc_endpoint" "s3" {